CodeJonesW/pocketWeather/README.md

 ```
 Users can search city for weather
-Users can view weathe forecasts, temperatures, and humidity
+Users can view weather forecasts, temperatures, and humidity
 Data persists through refresh
 ```